randoop/grt-testing/scripts/mutation-evosuite-repro.md

     ```

 3. **Output**:
-For EvoSuite, generated and compiled test suites will be generated in the "scripts/evosuite-tests" directory.
+Generated and compiled EvoSuite test suites will be stored in the "scripts/evosuite-tests" directory.
 Compiled code
-for Major will be stored in a "scripts/build/bin" subdirectory.
+for Major will be stored in the "scripts/build/bin" directory.
 A "scripts/target" subdirectory (containing compiled subject program
-source code and compiled evosuite test files) will be generated for the purposes of measuring code coverage (via Jacoco).
-Finally, a "libs" directory is created to hold the JAR file dependencies, which are installed to Maven’s local repository using `generate-mvn-dependencies.sh`.
+source code and compiled evosuite test files) will be generated for the purpose of measuring code coverage (via Jacoco).
+Finally, a "libs" directory is created to hold the JAR file dependencies, which are installed to Maven's local repository using `generate-mvn-dependencies.sh`.
 The result subdirectory for a specific run under 'results' contains various information about statistics of that run.
 The script will generate various mutants of the source project  using Major and run these tests on those mutants.
 Each experiment can run a given number of times and a given number of seconds per class.
 Various statistics of each iteration will be logged to a file "results/info.csv".

 For EvoSuite, most subject programs should have very few tests that fail with ant (for Major), with maven (for Jacoco), or both.
 Subject programs that have a considerable number of flaky tests (40-50 methods) are: javassist-3.19, sat4j-core-2.3.5, and slf4j-api-1.7.12.
-The reasons for these flaky tests are out of our control (issues with Evosuite, limitations with Major, etc.).
+The reasons for these flaky tests are out of our control (issues with EvoSuite, limitations with Major, etc.).
 If you are experiencing subject
 programs other than these  listed above that have a lot of flaky tests, then something is most likely wrong -- please file an issue.